Turtle Rock at Dinosaur National Monument in Utah.

 Just a few of the 1,500 or so dinosaur bones on display at the monument’s enclosed quarry exhibit. — Photo by Pat Bean

 After Duchesne, it was sunny and bright all the way to the Dinosaur Monument, which was located east of Roosevelt.
 On arriving, I didn’t spend too much time looking at the actual bones of dinosaurs exposed by diggers in the quarry.
 I was more in the mood to explore the 10-mile Tilted Rocks Road, which is rife with petroglyphs and pictographs, and scenic views of Split Mountain, which a few years earlier I had rafted past on the Green River.

 It was memories of a quick drive on this stretch many years earlier that had been in my mind as destination for this morning’s spur-of-the-moment road trip.
 And this time, as I had not earlier because someone else was in charge, I was able to leisurely enjoy the drive at my own pace.
 I stopped often to get closer up views of the wall paintings and landscape.
 I saw mule deer, rabbits and visited a shelter site that may have first been used over 9,000 years ago.

 The views of Turtle Rock and the Lizard on the Rock were two of my favorite sightings.
 They held the magic for me that made up for missing the gray still seconds between day and night.

 I didn’t pull back into my driveway until well after dark, and after encountering more snow in the mountains.
 It had been an invigorating road trip, and I didn’t feel lazy or bored anymore; nor did Peaches, who enjoyed a good romp in the snow on our return drive.

-Blog pick of the day.
+Blog pick of the Day.
+Check it out.

 Read Full Post »